fischertechnik/txt_demo_ROBOPro_SLI/WhichToolsYouNeed.md

 ## Toolbox for the starter

-This is an advice only.
-However these tools can be used in this introduction.
+This is a piece of advice only.
+However, these tools can be used in this introduction.

 ### Step 1 What to download?